 |Assets per month||Monthly cost||Price/asset||Free trial?|

-When you don’t use all your assets in a given month, they are rolled over to another month.
-Rollovers are available with 3-, 10-, and 40-images/month plans, with which you can rollover 120-480 unused assets month to month depending on your subscription plan.
+If you don’t use all your assets in a given month, they roll over to the next month.
+Rollovers are available with 3-, 10-, and 40-images/month plans.

-Sadly, month-to-month plans do not offer a free trial.
-However, this makes sense for Adobe Stock, since you don’t need to commit.
+Monthly subscription plans are more expensive than annual plans, but you can cancel them at any time.
+The price per image starts at $0.33.
+Yet, month-to-month plans do not offer a free trial.
+But this makes sense for Adobe Stock since you don’t need to commit to them.

 |Assets per month||Monthly cost||Price/asset||Free trial?|

-Credit packs offer more flexibility and are mostly used to purchase Extended license and content that is not included in subscription plans.
+So, credit packs offer more flexibility and are a solid option when you don’t need content regularly.
+Moreover, you can use credits to downloads content that is not included in subscription plans.

 - Videos (HD, 4K): 8-20 Credits

 - Premium images (photos, vectors, illustrations): 12-50 Credits

 - Premium templates (Photoshop, Illustrator, Indesign): 2-4 Credits

 - Premium 3D (Models, Lights, Materials): 2-10 Credits